 Living in Australia, some drivers might argue that a car’s cooling system is one of its most important functions.
-Your car’s cooling system removes excess heat from the engine, and regular servicing is vital to maintain reliable performance and to avoid costly engine repairs.
+Your cooling system is extremely important for your car as it removes excess heat from the engine so it does not overheat.
+Regular servicing of your car’s cooling system is vital to maintain reliable performance and to avoid costly engine repairs.

 Some of the signs that there are problems with your cooling system include: